nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/clayson.md

 1. Ocean-climate connections.
 Presentation to the WHOI-NY Ocean Focus Series.
 New York City, NY.
 29 January 2020.
 1. Oceans of change: Understanding the ocean-climate connection.
 WHOI Evening of Science, Woods Hole, MA 5 August 2020.

-## Non-Refereed publications/Conference Proceedings: (bold indicates graduate student of Dr. Clayson)
+## Non-Refereed publications/Conference Proceedings (bold indicates graduate student of Dr. Clayson):
 1. Clayson, C. A., 1993: Impact of westerly wind bursts on surface fluxes as determined from satellite data.
 20th Conference on Hurricanes and Tropical Meteorology, San Antonio, TX, Amer.
 Meteor.
 Soc.
 1. Curry, J. A., C. A. Clayson, W. B. Rossow, Y. Zhang, and P. J. Webster, 1993: Determination of the tropical sea surface energy balance from satellite.
 20th Conference on Hurricanes and Tropical Meteorology, San Antonio, TX, Amer.
 Meteor.
 Soc., 591-594.
 1. Wick, G. A., C. A. Clayson, W. J. Emery, and J. A. Curry, 1994: The relationship between sea surface temperature, bulk temperature and surface heat fluxes in the tropical Pacific.
 Seventh Conference on Satellite Meteorology and Oceanography Monterey, CA, Amer.
 Meteor.
 Soc., 3-5.